nigoroll/varnish-cache/doc/sphinx/dev-guide/index.rst

 * Our license is BSD 2-clause or looser, no GPL or LGPL.

-* It took 11 years for the first major security issue, and that was too soon.
+* Writing secure code is more important than performance.

 Bugs, issues, feature requests & VIPs
 -------------------------------------

 Bugs, issues and feature requests start out as github issues.

-Monday at 13:00-14:00 (EU time) we "bug-wash" on IRC to decide who and how issues are dealt with.
+Monday at 15:00-15:30 (EU time) we "bug-wash" on IRC to decide who and how issues are dealt with.

 Issues we cannot do anything about are closed.

-If feature-requests make sense, they get moved to a wiki/VIP page until somebody implements them.
+If feature requests make sense, they get moved to a wiki/VIP page until somebody implements them.

 Varnishtest cases for bugs is the norm, not the exception.

+Pull requests should be reviewed by core developers (defined as developers with significant contributions the last year) within reasonable time after they are created.
+The reviews should be carried out by at least one developer from a different company, to ensure a minimal amount of independence.
+Pull requests which have been reviewed by a core developer, and no vetos from other core developers exist, will be merged after a while.
+PRs will also be merged if a wide concensus has been reached during a "bug-wash".

 Architectural stuff
 -------------------